dhausk/dhassick.com/README.md

 # personal site for Derek Hassick
-you can find it deployed at derekhassick.com[www.derekhassick.com]
+you will be able to find it deployed at derekhassick.com[www.derekhassick.com]